 3) How to automate processes and save time

 So that’s what I needed to help my clients do: Create an automated content workflow that identifies actionable insights.
 Challenge accepted.

 Creating Your Content Workflow

 Streamlining a process for analyzing data to identify actionable insights is key.
 Searchlight has a feature called Workspaces that allows you to do that.
-Workspaces in Searchlight are dynamic reports that are extremely customizable (have you heard of the custom widget?) and can be an asset to helping you in your content creation journey.
+Workspaces in Searchlight are dynamic reports that are extremely customizable and can be an asset to helping you in your content creation journey.

 I’ve included real-life examples below from a workspace that I created that touches on all three aforementioned pain points.
 It has helped my clients strategically choreograph the way they derive actionable insights from their data, ultimately saving time.